 I arrived in the city of Durban in late February 1973 – some 46 years ago – to take up a post in the Department of Sociology at the then University of Natal, Durban (UND).
 It was a dramatic moment as South Africa was experiencing its first wave of worker unrest, the Durban strikes, since the apartheid police massacred 69 people at Sharpeville in 1960.

 I was met at the airport by the head of department, a benign ‘gentleman’ in a safari suit.
-It was one of those hot humid Durban afternoons before the days of air conditioning.
+It was one of those hot, humid Durban afternoons before the days of air conditioning.
 I was taken to a hotel in the city centre.
 I felt I was entering the world of late colonialism.

 I was woken the next morning by an emissary from the recently banned political science lecturer, Rick Turner.
 He said Rick wanted to meet me.
-I readily agreed and I spent the rest of the day with Rick and his wife Foszia Fisher at their rambling Bellair home.
+I readily agreed, and spent the rest of the day with Rick and his wife Fozia Fisher at their rambling Bellair home.
 We discussed the organisational possibilities for change.
 Rick made it clear that he rejected armed struggle as unrealistic, and economic sanctions as counter-productive.
 He argued there was only one sphere in which Africans had potential power, and in which their power potential was in fact growing.
 This, he said, was within the economy.

 By the time sunset arrived, Rick had persuaded me to join the Working Committee of a planned workers college, the Institute of Industrial Education (IIE) and to join the board of the about-to-be-launched South African Labour Bulletin (SALB).

 Soon after this encounter, I did what sociologists do.
 I undertook a survey of members of the embryonic trade unions that had been established in the wake of the Durban 1973 strikes.
 One of the questions I asked was, “Why did you join the union?”
 I expected them to say “wages” and “benefits” because wages were low, and the apartheid system was built on cheap black labour.
 But as it is often said, surveys usually confirm commonsense; however, they can also disturb common sense.
 Much to my surprise, it was neither for benefits nor for wages that workers gave as the dominant reasons for joining the union.
 It was human dignity.
-“I joined the union,” one worker said, “because we are not treated like human beings” (Cited in Webster, 1979).
+“I joined the union,” one worker said, “because we are not treated like human beings” (cited in Webster, 1979).

 My first conclusion from my survey was a challenge to the well-known conceptualisation of needs as hierarchical by Abraham Maslow (1943).
 His memorable pyramid depicts how individuals start with basic physiological motives, moving up through the hierarchy to safety, belonging and love, esteem, and finally to self-actualisation.